Zimil-Patel/flutter_questions/README.md

 # Q.13 What is Column, Row In Flutter?
 Explain Row Widget In Details
 # Q.14 How To  Display Image In Flutter Describe In brief
 # Q.15 What is Buttons In Flutter?
 Explain Any Two
-# Q.16 Write A Shot Note On TextField widget
+# Q.16 Write A Short Note On TextField widget
-# Q.17 Write A Shot Note On Stack widget
+# Q.17 Write A Short Note On Stack widget
 # Q.18 What is SQLite Database In Flutter?
 Why is it used?
 # Q.19 Explain Cursors and Content Values In Details
 # Q.20 How To  Create Flutter Google Maps?
 Describe In brief